rixth/zappenstein/README.md

 ### Flickr API

 Photos can be all shapes and sizes.
 This was an issue for because I need them to cleanly fit a slide shape.
 For that reason, I took the medium sized images from Flickr, and used CSS background images to center them in the slide.
 I also wish there was a random sort but it appears this is not offered.
 Finally, users seem incorrectly tag their photos.
-There are many non-shoe items returned in a search for shoes.
+There are many non-Zappos items (I think) returned in a search for Zappos.

 ### Modernizr